 If your VPN is not compatible with Windows 10, check first how you installed and configured the VPN, and then go to the VPN service’s website and install and configure it correctly.

 Many VPN tools can cause you problems.
-Thus, we recommend you Cyberghost (50% off on all plans), a leader in the VPN market.
+Thus, we recommend you Cyberghost (77% flash sale), a leader in the VPN market.
 It has the best support, protects your PC, masks your IP address and blocks all unwanted access.

 Different ISP’s usually have different internet service plans and limitations so it is important to contact and/or consult with your ISP for any persistent issues.

 Solution 3: Scan for hardware changes